CoratiaTechnologies/coratia-os/deploy/github-runner/README.md

 # CoratiaOS-runner

-Runs an instance of a github self hosted runner for blueos-core repository
+Runs an instance of a github self hosted runner for coratiaos-core repository